MaoZiming/papers/papers/cpu_concurrency/proportional_share.md

 # Proportional Share
 Proportional share scheduler sometimes is referred to as a **fair-share scheduler**.
 It is based around a simple concept: instead of optimizing for turnaround or response time, a scheduler might instead try to guarantee that each job obtain a certain percentage of CPU time.

-The generla problem with fair-share scheduler is that, these approaches do not particularly mesh well with I/O, i.e. jobs that perform I/O occasionally may not get their fair share of CPU.
+The general problem with fair-share scheduler is that, these approaches do not particularly mesh well with I/O, i.e. jobs that perform I/O occasionally may not get their fair share of CPU.
 Also ticket assignment or priority assignment is an open hard problem.

 But many domains this is not major concern, like in a virtualized data center (i.e. in clouds), where you like to assign 1/4 of CPU cycles to Windows VM and rest to Linux, then proportional sharing is simple and effective.
 Also you can proportionally share memory in VMWare's ESX server.